 An indoor plant gives you warmth in the house and helps to beautify your home.
 It also helps to refresh the air in your house as it releases oxygen, which is the constituent of the air that we need for respiration.

-Light: If the plant is a foliage plant, ensure that it doesn’t have contact with the sun, especially the late afternoon sunlight, doing this ensures that the pot doesn’t dry, and that the foliage is in an healthy condition.
+Light: If the plant is a foliage plant, ensure that it doesn’t have contact with the sun, especially the late afternoon sunlight, doing this ensures that the pot doesn’t dry and that the foliage is in a healthy condition.

 Watering: A significant killer of indoor plants is overwatering.
 Both overwatering and under-watering can kill your posy flower.
 When watering your plant, pour the water directly into the soil and not the plant.